 Tree benefits in school settings:

-- Shade from trees encourages activities in green settings during recess which can reduce AD/HD and improve test scores.
+- Shade from trees encourages activities in green recess settings, reducing AD/HD and improving test scores.

-- Trees increase energy conservation by shading air conditioning equipment, windows, buildings
+- Trees conserve energy by shading air conditioning equipment, windows, and buildings.

 The Making the Shade program enlivens and activates communities for years to come.